 Incoming EuMIGS Double Degree-students will follow a specialization in ‘migration and citizenship’.
 They will be trained in mobility and processes of socio-economic and political inclusion as contested issues in contemporary Europe.
 These topics are closely linked to the organizational shape of nation-states and the EU, but also with transnational processes observed at individual and societal scale.

 Specific foci within the program include:

-- International migrations and mobilities and its institutional structures, policies and actors in a cross-national and historical perspective
+- International migrations and mobilities and their institutional structures, policies and actors in a comparative and historical perspective

 - Inclusion and exclusion of migrants at the social, cultural, economic, political and legal dimension

 - Comparative asylum policies

 - The globalization of cities as transnational places

 - The welfare state and its inclusive / exclusive capacities

 Tentative course program for the semesters 3 and 4